ndstancilFullsail/Invert/README.md

 Progress Tracking: Monitor improvements in your communication skills over time.

 Guided Feedback: Receive prompts and tips to enhance your interactions.

+# How to run

+Clone this repository

+Navigate to the project directory

+Install dependencies

+Run the application